KStateMachine/kstatemachine/docs/index.md

 }
 ```

+There is also `choiceDataState()` function available for choosing between `DataState`s.
+You can define `dataTransition`
+to target such pseudo data state.

 ### History state

 There are two types of history states, shallow and deep.
 Shallow history state is used to represent the most recently